Steph-Chong/scores/docs/paper.md

 The research purpose of this software is (a) to mathematically verify and validate scientific research and (b) to foster research into new scores and metrics.

-In order to meet the needs of researchers, `scores` has the key benefits outlined below.
+In order to meet the needs of researchers, `scores` has the features outlined below.

+Table: Key Benefits

 |             |                                                                                     |
 |-------------|-------------------------------------------------------------------------------------|